ncats/RaMP-BackEnd/README.md

 * Bofei Zhang (zhang.5675@osu.edu)
 * Ewy Mathe (Ewy.Mathe@osumc.edu)

-The following were also involved in developing this code:
+Elizabeth Baskin and Senyang Hu were also involved in developing this code.
-Elizabeth Baskin
-Senyang Hu